Moritz448/EMMA/README.md

 # EMMA
-The MINT - Stipendium Talente Badenwürtemmberg 2020 chatbot by Moritz Honauer
+The MINT - Stipendium Talente Baden-Württemberg 2020 chatbot by Moritz Honauer

 # Why I do this